-Essay 1: What matters most to you, and why?
+Essay A: What matters most to you, and why?

-- Vividly and genuinely illustrate who you are and how you came to be that person.
+- Do some deep self-examination, so you can genuinely illustrate who you are and how you came to be the person you are.

 - Share the insights, experiences, and lessons that shaped your perspectives, rather than focusing merely on what you’ve done or accomplished.

-- Be written from the heart, and will illustrate how a person, situation, or event has influenced you.
+- Write from the heart, and illustrate how a person, situation, or event has influenced you.

 - Explain your decision to pursue graduate education in management.

-- Explain the distinctive opportunities you will pursue at the Stanford MBA Program.
+- Explain the distinctive opportunities you will pursue at Stanford.

 |Essay||Suggested Word Count|